 - Based on recommendations from the English Mastery Council created by the 2013 Legislature, the Commission recently transitioned from offering an additional endorsement in TESL to ELAD (English Language Acquisition and Development) to better prepare educators working with second language learners.
-Those who hold a standard license and have not yet added this additional endorsement are required to take one 3-credit ELAD course prior to each licensure renewaluntil they have completed all 12 credits required for the endorsement
+Those who hold a standard license and have not yet added this additional endorsement are required to take one 3-credit ELAD course prior to each licensure renewal.

 - Following the 2013 session legislative requirements, Nevada now requires that all licensees meet a family engagement coursework requirement.
-All state-approved traditional and alternative route programs are required to have this as part of their programs.
+All state-approved traditional and alternative route programs are required to have this as part of their completion programs.
 Licensees who move to Nevada from another state have three years to meet this requirement.

-- Assembly Bill 234 passed during the 2015 Legislative session requires that all new license holders have three years to complete a course in multicultural education prior to application for renewal
+- Assembly Bill 234 passed during the 2015 Legislative session requires that all new license holders have three years to complete a course in multicultural education prior to application for renewal.